albatrosspreacher/itt-lab/README.md

 1. Clone the repository
-2. Head over to terminal and change the directory to the specific question `example: cd /Users/yourusername/Documents/Github/itt-lab/lab1/q1`
+2. Head over to terminal and change the directory to the specific question <br>
+`example: cd /Users/yourusername/Documents/Github/itt-lab/lab1/q1`
 3. Run the following command
 `php -S localhost:5000`